Feuermurmel/FicsIt-Networks-API-Docs/FicsIt-Networks-API-Docs/classes/PowerInfo.md

 ### Fields
 - <code id="dyn-production">dynProduction</code> float

-  The production capacity this connection provided last tick.
+  The production cpacity this connection provided last tick.
 - <code id="base-production">baseProduction</code> float

-  The base production capacity this connection always provides.
+  The base production capactiy this connection always provides.
 - <code id="max-dyn-production">maxDynProduction</code> float

-  The maximum production capacity this connection could have provided to the circuit in the last tick.
+  The maximum production capactiy this connection could have provided to the circuit in the last tick.
 - <code id="target-consumption">targetConsumption</code> float

   The amount of energy the connection wanted to consume from the circuit in the last tick.